Our Research Reports & Publications

 Young men’s mental illness in Australia costs the economy more than $3 billion each year in lost productivity, as shown in this collaboration with EY supported by the Young and Well CRC.

-While the Federal Government bears 31 per cent of this cost, the remainder is carried by companies, organisations and individuals, flagging a role for businesses to address poor mental health in the workplace through early detection and diagnosis.
+Our research report found that whilst the Federal Government bears 31 per cent of this cost, the remainder is carried by companies, organisations and individuals, flagging a role for businesses to address poor mental health in the workplace through early detection and diagnosis.

 Read 'Counting the cost'